microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 ### Request

-In the following request, replace the following values:

-+ `4562bcc8-c436-4f95-b7c0-4f8ce89dca5e` with the value of your user identifier.
+In the following request, replace the `4562bcc8-c436-4f95-b7c0-4f8ce89dca5e` with the value of your user's ID.
+The roleDefinitionId `fe930be7-5e62-47db-91af-98c3a49a38b1` is the global template identifier for the User Administrator role in Azure AD.
-+ `77f8b7b6-1119-4a86-b4c3-e7d68e990424` with the value of the global administrator's user identifier.

 <!-- {
   "blockType": "request",